jc-prg/birdhouse-cam/README.md

 # Birdhouse Camera

 Raspberry Pi project to observe our birdhouse with multiple webcams (live stream, record images and videos, mark favorits ...)
+Hint: The descriptions in the web client are all in German at the moment.

 ## Features